How to buy Beyond Meat (BYND) shares in Australia

 Beyond Meat overview

-Beyond Meat, Inc., a food company, manufactures, markets, and sells plant-based meat products in the United States and internationally.
-It operates under the Beyond Meat, Beyond Burger, Beyond Beef, Beyond Sausage, Beyond Breakfast Sausage, Beyond Chicken, Beyond Fried Chicken, Beyond Meatball, the Caped Steer Logo, Go Beyond, Eat What You Love, The Cookout Classic, The Future of Protein, and The Future of Protein Beyond Meat and design trademarks.
-The company sells its products through grocery, mass merchandiser, club, convenience store, natural retailer channels, restaurants, foodservice outlets, and schools, as well as through an e-commerce site.
+Beyond Meat, Inc. develops, manufactures, markets, and sells plant-based meat products in the United States and internationally.
+The company sells a range of plant-based meat products across the platforms of beef, pork, and poultry.
+It sells its products through grocery, mass merchandiser, club, convenience, and natural retailer channels, as well as various food-away-from-home channels, including restaurants, foodservice outlets, and schools.
 The company was formerly known as Savage River, Inc. and changed its name to Beyond Meat, Inc. in September 2018.
 Beyond Meat, Inc. was founded in 2009 and is headquartered in El Segundo, California.

 Frequently asked questions